waliente/vue3cordova/README.md

 This is a Vue3 + Cordova starter template.
 You can use it to start build you mobile application with power of Vue3.

-**PAY ATTENTION**
-This is a work in progress project and some things that be done yet!
+**PAY ATTENTION:**  This is a work in progress project and some things that be done yet!

-**FOLLOW THE INSTRUCTIONS AND TIPS TO SET UP WELL YOU PROJECT**
+**FOLLOW THE INSTRUCTIONS AND TIPS TO SET UP WELL YOUR PROJECT.**

 ## Project setup